Finding the Best Places to Retire Since 2006!

 Gull Harbor is a 55+ condominium community that sits along busy Gulf Boulevard in North Redington Beach, about half way between the Gulf and Boca Ciega Bay.
 Of the 263 living units, some are for sale, while others are for lease.

-Resale prices start in the mid-$100,000s and top out in the $250,000s.
+Current prices start in the high-$300,000s but homes occasionally up for sale in the low-$200,000s.
 The HOA fee is rumored to be approximately $250 per month.
-Rentals are available with a 12 month lease and start at around $1,225 per month.
+Rentals are available with a 12 month lease and start at around $1,500 per month.
 Please verify this with a Realtor as prices are subject to change.

 Residents enjoy two swimming pools, a sundeck, a billards room, a library and shuffleboard courts.
 A fitness center is on the drawing board.
 Planned events include bingo, bridge games, Happy Hour, shuffleboard tournaments, a lunch group, water aerobics, trips, holiday parties, pot lucks and more.
 Twenty-four hour emergency maintenance is also available.